microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 The downside of this is that it provides a less clean story to our card authors.
 They would now have two ways to specify a label, and without reading the documentation it would not be clear that one option results in host formatting being applied and the other doesn't.
 If, for example, a card author wants to emphasize a particular word, and uses a RichTextBlock to highlight that word, they might unknowingly opt themselves out of host formatting.

-#### More options on required indicators
+### More powerful host control of required indicators
-For following iterations of this feature, we may want to provide even more detailed control, we could allow the host to specify something like `{labelName} (required)` or `(required) {labelName}` in order to allow them to position their indicators as they wish.
-We could make use of the common expression language being used for templating to support this functionality, but that would require taking a dependency on the common expression language implementation that would not otherwise be required for hosts not using templating.
+For following iterations of this feature, we may want to provide even more detailed control of label formatting, we could allow the host to specify something like `{labelName} (required)` or `(required) {labelName}` in order to allow them to position their indicators as they wish.
+We could make use of the common expression language being used for templating to support this functionality.
+That would, however require hosts to take a dependency on the common expression language implementation that would not otherwise be required for hosts not using templating.

+### Localization

-One concern with allowing hosts to specify arbitrary label templates or suffixes, is that it opens up a localization issue.
-Whatever word they provide should be localized into the language of the card.
-If we introduce this functionality, we should make sure we have a localization story that covers this scenario.
+One concern with allowing hosts to specify arbitrary label suffixes, is that it opens up a localization issue.
+Whatever word they provide would ideally be localized into the language of the card.
+In future versions of this feature we should consider introducing a localization story that covers this scenario.

 ### Label positioning
 One of the goals of this feature is to allow us to someday intelligently reflow inputs, so it may be the case that we want to maintain control of label positioning.
 Today we would always draw the label above the input, but in the future we may put it to the side if our rendering space is wide enough, or push it into placeholders if our space is constrained.